matze/wastebin/README.md

 To retrieve the raw content, make a GET request on the `/:id` route and an accept header value that does not include `text/html`.
-You also have _one_ minute to make a DELETE request on the `/api/entries/:id` route to delete the entry.
-After that, an entry will only be deleted after a set expiration time.
+You also have _one_ minute to make a DELETE request on the `/:id` route to delete the entry.
+After that, an entry will only be deleted after the optionally set expiration time.

 ### Paste from clipboard